It’s every site owner’s worst nightmare — you visit your website and find that it’s completely down. What do you do? Where do you go from here?

 What makes a good WordPress backup plugin?

-Here are features of a good WordPress backup plugin:
+Here are the features of a good WordPress backup plugin:

 1. Automated backups